 The overwhelming majority of those who were in the camp have fled war, violence and persecution, suffering unspeakable tragedies, and travelling countless miles on perilous journeys, losing everything, sometimes everyone they’ve ever loved, in the hope of finding a better life in Europe, in the hope of being reunited with their families already in the UK.
 Instead they were greeted with fences and barriers, forced to live in squalor on the doorstep of two of the richest and most powerful countries in the world.

 Despite these obstacles, the strength of the human spirit prevailed in the camp.
 People created make-shift community and art centres, places of worship and congregation, out of the most meagre of materials.
 A life, out of nothing.

-This week (late October 2016) the French government demolished the camp, dispersing thousands of people to ‘resettlement centres’ across France to face a frighteningly uncertain future – separated from the support of their communities, their hopes of reaching the UK dashed.
-Of around 1,000 unaccompanied children, some have finally come to the UK; some have been registered by the French authorities and are being kept in container accommodation in what remains of the camp.
-Some children and vulnerable adults have still not been registered and are having to sleep rough amid the destruction of what was the ‘Jungle’ – cold, scared, hungry and at risk of falling victim to traffickers.
+In late October 2016 the French government demolished the camp, dispersing thousands of people to ‘resettlement centres’ across France to face a frighteningly uncertain future – separated from the support of their communities, their hopes of reaching the UK dashed.
+Of around 1,000 unaccompanied children, some have finally come to the UK.
+Some have been registered by the French authorities and have also been dispersed across France, living in isolation from their friends and many suffering mental health problems.
+Many children and vulnerable adults have still not been registered and are having to sleep rough – cold, scared, hungry and at risk of falling victim to traffickers.